-The procedures in this clause are applicable to UE-related analytics (e.g., UE mobility analytics) for some network deployments (see Annex A), e.g. such with an NWDAF co-located to an AMF or SMF, where the NWDAF is configured to register in UDM for the UEs that it is serving or collecting data for, and for the related Analytic ID(s).
+The procedures in this clause are applicable to UE-related analytics (e.g., UE mobility analytics) for some network deployments, e.g. such with an NWDAF co-located to an AMF or SMF, where the NWDAF is configured to register in UDM for the UEs that it is serving or collecting data for, and for the related Analytic ID(s).
 This enables NWDAF service consumers to discover the NWDAF instance that is already serving the UE for one or more Analytic ID(s).